Catcodery/misstasi-dunking-machine/README.md

 - Run it other ways too if you like

 # Problems
-- Captacha is a little wonky sometimes
+- Captacha is a little wonky sometimes, it works maybe 30% of the time
 - I didn't really review my code

 # Disclaimer